 Frequently Asked Question about Geriatric Massage

-What is Geriatric massage?
+What is a Geriatric massage?

 There is a huge diversity of the elderly populations itself.
 From early “young” retirees who can manage to upkeep their active lifestyle including marathons, cliff jumping, to those who are suffering from chronic conditions and may be bedridden.
-The clinician or therapist must pay special attention to medical history, and the result of older person’s physical and emotional assessment.
+The clinician or therapist must pay special attention to medical history, and the result of an older person’s physical and emotional assessment.

 The therapist must consider a range of symptoms and signs like chronic pain, heart conditions, aging skin, bone density, spine alignment, sleeping pattern, to dietary problems -Diet can significantly affect the frailty of skin, energy, and mood significantly.

-Skilled and caring touch can have a positive effect on a person’s physical, mental and emotional state.
+Skilled and caring touch can have a positive effect on a person’s physical, mental, and emotional state.

-Benefits of geriatric massage
+Benefits of Geriatric Massage

 Geriatric massage is therapeutic, improves mood, and induces relaxation when performed in accommodation to the client’s health conditions, physical capabilities, mobility, and emotional state.

 The “Hands-on: technique has been adopted since the dawn of time to heal, and treat patients around the world; from ancient Chinese, Egyptians, Japanese, Arabic medical literature* Accommodate significantly improve mood.
 Aging comes with its own set of physical down

 - Mood Improvement via endorphin release, natural hormones that reduce pain